This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 For our activities we chose the Canopy Adventure and Dunn’s River Falls activities.

-We love getting out in nature and zip lining through the forest, and we had a blast with the local Jamaicans running this activity.
+We love getting out in natural wonders and zip lining through the forest, and we had a blast with the local Jamaicans running this activity.

 The minute we jumped in the minivan in port for the short drive into the forest, we were entertained with jokes and were all quickly saying “yeah mon”.